forcedotcom/source-deploy-retrieve/contributing/metadata.md

 To simplify modifying the registry, there's a script.

 > Note: The script depends on being able to create an org that will have your type.
-If you have a working org but your type isn't compatible with scratch org, you can [use an existing org](#use-an-existing-org)
+If you have a working org, but your type isn't compatible with scratch org, you can [use an existing org](#use-an-existing-org)

 The script will:
 1. Look for missing types (similar to the completeness test)